tinytronix/homeautomation/Hardware/Controllermodul_B/readme.md

 ### Comparision Controllermodul_A and Controllermodul_B
 The only difference is the backup safety processor.
 Controllermodul_A has a ATTiny85 and Controllermodul_B has a ATMega328.
 With Controllermodul_B the ATMega328 can be flashed in-circuit by the Raspberry PI with avrdude and it can trace debug strings to the Pi.
 Therefore (with Controllermodul_B) it is not necessary to dispount the device from the automation system when reprogramming the safety processor.

+### Software compatibility Controllermodul_A and Controllermodul_B
+Software developed for Controllermodul_A does run on Controllermodul_B without modification.